KennethFam/My-Learning-Journey/Backend/JavaScript/PostgreSQL.md

 ## Introduction
 - Data persistence is integral to the vast majority of web applications.
 Data persistence is achieved through databases.
 Being able to understand how to structure, build, and query your own database are important skills for any full-stack developer to have.
+- Note that values encapsulated in `<>` are meant to be filled with your own values without `<>`.
+You will see this notation throughout the sections.

 ## Installation